 Within six months of graduation, more than 96% of the students either are employed or enrolled in graduate or professional school, or in services (military, Peace Corps, etc.).

-2012 Graduates Top Five Majors: Business Administration, Nursing, Biology, English, Psychology
+2013 Graduates Top Five Majors: Business Administration, Sociology, Nursing, Biology, Psychology

-The most common professional field among Hartwick alumni/ae is management.
+The most common professional fields among Hartwick alumni/ae is management, nursing, education.

 Fees (matriculation, activity, wellness, Pine Lake, campus card) $ 1,210